danbev/learning-crypto/notes/firmware-sign-verifiy.md

 ```
 Is the size reasonable to be downloaded and stored on the device?

-When we create the container image that our firmware is part of we will need to
+When we create the container image that our firmware is part of we can add a
-add a layer to this image.
+layer to this image.
 This new layer will contain the bundle.
 By doing this
-I think the bundle will be made available to the bootloader application on the
+I think the bundle will be available to the bootloader application on the
 device which can then use that information to verify the firmware itself.

-### Building an example firmware
+Another approach would be to attach the bundle, or just the signature, to the
+container image in the OCI registry.

+We will explore both options.

+### Adding the bundle to the container image
+This section will take a look at the option of adding the bundle as a layer in
+the container image.

 First we start a registry that we can push to:
 ```console